Beers15/reading-notes/Readings_Mongo-and-Mongoose.md

 4. Give a real world example.

-  "Return all the managers who work for regional manager X. From this return all the employees for each one work work in department Y".
+  "Return all the managers who work for regional manager X. For each returned manager, return all the employees who work in department Y".
 A NoSQL database may be a good choice here.

 5. Which type of database is best for hierarchical data storage?